Skip to main content

 Please note, some responses have been edited for length or clarity.

-Cubs building a den out of large sticks with a leader smiling and looking on
+Cubs building a den out of large sticks with a volunteer looking on.

 Being social media savvy